alexjvr1/BrownArgus_PopGenMS_MolEcol/README.md

 ## 4.ColonisationHistory

-How did A.agestis colonise the UK?
+1. How did A.agestis colonise the UK?

+ - fastSimCoal analyses

+2. Where were the new sites colonised from?

  - fastSimCoal analyses

 ## 5.SpecialisationAtRangeMargin.md